fmenardo/Bgt_popgen_Europe_2024/Isolation_by_distance/Isolation_by_distance.md

 Additionally, we also tested for isolation by geographic distance along the east-west and nort-south axes separately for the _N_EUR_2022_2023_ and _S_EUR2_2022_2023_ datasets.
 The georaphic distance matrices were computed using the script `geo_dist_axes.R` and the genetic distance matrix was the same as described above.

 The script to perform all mantel tests and generate corresponding density plots is `all_mantel_tests.R`.
-The test results are reported in [this table](mantel_test_results.csv)
+The test results are reported in [this table](mantel_test_results.csv).

 ### R packages
 ```